transcend-io/cli/README.md

 - Copy parts of your Data Map from one Transcend instance into another instance
 - Generate a transcend.yml file as a starting point to maintain parts of your Data Map in code

+#### Authentication

+In order to use this cli, you will first need to generate an API key on the Transcend Admin Dashboard (https://app.transcend.io/infrastructure/api-keys).

+The API key needs the following scopes:

+- View Data Map
+- View Identity Verification Settings
+- View Data Subject Request Settings
+- View API Keys
+- View Email Templates

+_Note: The scopes for tr-push are comprehensive of the scopes for tr-pull_

+#### Usage

 ```sh
 # Writes out file to ./transcend.yml
 tr-pull --auth=<api-key>